 - Positively support equality of opportunity and equity of treatment to colleagues and students in accordance with the University of Surrey Equal Opportunities policy. - Help maintain a safe working environment by: - Attending training in Health and Safety requirements as necessary, both on appointment and as changes in duties and techniques demand - Following local codes of safe working practices and the University of Surrey Health and Safety Policy - Undertake such other duties within the scope of the post as may be requested by your Manager.

 Addendum to Role Profile

-Job Title: Postdoctoral Research Fellow on DEM-CFD modelling of hydration of hydrocolloids (Post 1)
+Job Title: Postdoctoral Research Fellow on Modelling of Hydration and Dispersion of Hydrocolloids

 Job Summary and Purpose